Share:

 Share Your Best Practices

 Getting and setting environment variables is an essential part of creating production software.
 If you’ve reached the end of this article, you’re now familiar with what environment variables are, use cases, how to get and set environment variables, and using .env files in Java.
-Feel free to join our community Slack and follow us on X, formerly known as Twitter.
-Do you have other best practices using environmental variables?
-Please share them and tag me - I'd love to hear about them!
+We always welcome community involvement.
+Please feel free to join us on GitHub and the Vonage Community Slack.
+Do you have other best practices using environment variables?
+Please share them and tag me.
+I'd love to hear about them!